Tattoos

 So here you go.
 You have gotten yourself a lovely new ink that feels great on your body.
 Now what?
 Probably the most important thing is nursing the tattoo.
 Here’s the low down:

-If you follow these tips, your February flower tattoo will remain fresh and colorful for a long time.
+If you follow these tips, your February flower tattoo small or big will remain fresh and colorful for a long time.

 Wrapping It Up